Competitor Tracking: How to Monitor Competitors in Real Time

 Collecting without analyzing.
 A folder full of unread alerts is worse than no tracking at all.
 If you're not reviewing and acting on signals weekly, pare back what you track until you can.

 Ignoring indirect competitors.
 The biggest threats often come from adjacent categories: a project management tool bolting on CRM features, or a CRM adding project management.
-Track the companies your customers might switch to, not just the ones in your exact category.
+Track the companies your customers might switch to, including ones outside your exact category.

 Skipping the "so what?" question.
 Every tracked change should prompt one question: does this affect our positioning, pricing, or product roadmap?
 If the answer is no, it's noise.
-According to Crayon's 2024 State of Competitive Intelligence report, 98% of businesses say CI is important, but the teams that actually win are the ones connecting tracked changes to revenue decisions, not just filing alerts.
+Most businesses acknowledge that competitive intelligence matters.
+The teams that actually win are the ones connecting tracked changes to revenue decisions.

 Frequently asked questions